rohan-g0re/Leetcode/Neetcode/Binary_Search/3_search_in_rotated_sorted_I.md

                     high = mid - 1;
                 }

-                // we fucked up - go into the other part else{
+                // Oh, thanks man for being sorted, but you were of no use.
+So I'll be going into the other part. else{
                     low = mid + 1;
                 }

             }

             // right is sorted
             else{

                 if (nums[mid] <= target && target  <= nums[high]){
                     low = mid + 1;
                 }

-                // we fucked up - go into the other part else{
+                // Oh, thanks man for being sorted, but you were of no use.
+So I'll be going into the other part. else{
                     high = mid - 1;
                 }